mmrajooo/mmrajooo.github.io/content/post/ducati.md

 categories = [ "blog" ]
 weight = 0
 +++
 **This Blog is still under heavy contruction...
-I hope to go live soon in Aug 2019 In the meantime I have my old blog all  summarised in this one post here**
+I hope to go live soon in Aug 2019 Io n the meantime I have my old blog all  summarised in this one post here**

+The Ducati Case Study by Giovanni Gavetti, focuses on the turnaround and strategic repositioning of Ducati, an Italian maker of high-end sport motorcycles, and describes the current concerns with the growth prospects of the company.
+Federico Minoli, the CEO and strategic mind behind the turnaround, knew that Ducati could not grow indefinitely in its current niche.
+One alternative was to attack Harley Davidson's niche with a Ducati interpretation of a cruiser.

+The analysis below tries to answer the following questions.

+- What was the fundamental logic behind Minoli’s actions to turn Ducati around?
+- What was the underlying economic logic of Minoli’s turnaround?
+- Can Ducati sustain its current growth in the sports segment?
+Can key competitors take counter actions to reduce Ducati’s growth prospects?
+- What are Minoli’s strategic options in 2001?
+- Which would you recommend?
+(I expect you to back your recommendations with hard data)

 <!--more-->